 Lonely Cabin 93 by Michael McBrayer

 Displaying: 1 - 24 of 227

 About Michael McBrayer

 My parents gave me my 1st camera when I turned 10 in 1965.
 It was a Kodak Instamatic 104, which I still own.
 My Dad had been an Air Force photographer and instilled in me my love for photography.
 I later took up oil painting, but my schedule for both photography and painting has been rather limited in recent years.

 I went on to graduate with a Bachelor of Science degree in Agriculture and Horticulture.
 I worked in a wholesale greenhouse operation for 2 years and then general retail sales for 20 years.
 I became a small business owner of the Corner Stone II in 1999 which I closed in 2009.
 Today, I do part time office management as an independent contractor.
-I am a screener for the Irlen Institute.
 I have also been on the volunteer staff of the Kentucky Horse Park since 2006 and the Henry Clay Estate since 2012.
-Recently, I joined the staff of the Henry Clay Estate as a part time weekend manager.
+In 2018 I joined the staff of the Henry Clay Estate as a part time weekend manager.

 These days, as a photo hobbyist, my goal is to present family friendly photography that focuses on the beauty of God s creation and man s innovations.
 All scripture used on my photo art is from a 1913 King James Bible that once belonged to my great, great uncle John.